nmxmxh/master-ovasabi/docs/generated/internal/service/scheduler/README.md

 EnrichSchedulerMetadata adds/updates scheduler-specific fields in commonpb.Metadata.

+### HandlePaydayJob

+Handler for payday job execution: emits a payday.triggered event for the user.

 ### Register

 Register registers the scheduler service with the DI container and event bus support.